spcl/dace/dace/frontend/python/python_supported_features.md

 SDFG-level as the for/while statement.

 ### 7.11 The import statement
-Unsupported, inclduing 7.11.1 Future statements
+Unsupported, including 7.11.1 Future statements

 ### 7.12 The global statement
 Unsupported